nblockchain/fsx/ReadMe.md

 If you want to use fsx without having to change the shebang of all your scripts, just run `fsx yourscript.fsx` every time.

-For your CI needs, you could include fsx repository as a submodule, and then bootstrap it in your CI script, and call `ci-build.fsx`, which will find all the F# script files in your repository and try to compile them (but not run them).
+For your CI needs, you could include fsx repository as a submodule, and then bootstrap it in your CI script, and call `compileFSharpScripts.fsx`, which will find all the F# script files in your repository and try to compile them (but not run them).
 An example of how to do this with GitLabCI, is this `.gitlab-ci.yml` configuration file sample:

 ```
 image: ubuntu:20.04